dbalucas/KB_dbalucas/docs/knowledgebase/SRE/sre.md

 of their service(s)

-## Take aways:
+## take aways:

-- SRE should caps 50% of their time on operational work.
-The remaining time should be spent on project work.
+SRE should caps 50% of their time on operational work.
+The remaining time should be spent on project work until the load drops to 50% or lower again.

 !!! note " practices hint"
     Monitor the operational work being done by SRE's and

     - redirect operational work to the development team teams,
     - reassigning bugs and tickets to development managers,
     - integrate developers in on-call rotations and so on ...

-  until the load drops to 50% or lower.

 ## credits